-- If you want your hummus less thick then add in a bit more almond milk.
+If you want your hummus less thick then add in a bit more milk.

-To peel the chickpeas just take them by the pointed end and give them a quick squeeze and they will pop out of their skin.
+To peel the chickpeas: Take them by the pointed end and give them a quick squeeze and they will pop out of their skin.
 You can also make this without peeling them.